-It is widely assumed that the availability of nitrate and, is some places, of iron governs biological productivity.
-However, the utilization of nitrogen is accompanied by phosphate uptake, and stoichiometric ratio of nitrogen to phosphorus in biological production is almost constant.
-We follow a simplified approach by Six and Maier-Raimer [1996] that the phytoplankton productivity is limited by phosphate.
-Remineralization of particulate organic carbon (POC) and dissolution of $CaCO_3$ in the aphotic layer are functions of depth (Eqs.
-B19-B22) following the approach by Yamanaka and Tajika [1996] and Martin et al. [1987].
-The mass balance for POC and $CaCO_3$ is satisfied by remineralization of the flux reaching the ocean floor in the deepest model cells in accordance with approach by Marchal et al. [1998].
-During remineralization of organic matter we assume fractionation between nutrients and carbon such that C:P ratio, $\eta{dic}(z)$, increases non-linearly from the traditional Redfield value (106) at the surface to 125 below 2000 meters depth [Shaffer et al., 1999].
-The O2:P ratio, $\eta{O_2}(z)$, changes almost linear from -138 at the surface to -170 below 2500 meters depth (Eq.
-B24) in accordance with Shaffer et al., [1999].
-The mass balance in the vertical column is conserved by decreasing values for $\eta{dic}(z)$ and $\eta{O_2}(z)$ in the depth interval from 100 to 500 m to ca. 103:1 and 133:1 for C:P and O2:P, respectively.
+Yamanaka and Tajika [1996] and Martin et al. [1987].
+The mass balance for POC and CaCO3 is satisfied by remineralization of the flux reaching the ocean floor in the deepest model cells in accordance with approach by Marchal et al. [1998].
+During remineralization of organic matter we assume fractionation between nutrients and carbon such that C/P ratio, $\eta{dic}(z)$, increases nonlinearly from the traditional Redfield value (106) at the surface to 125 below 2000 m depth [Shaffer et al., 1999].
+The O2/P ratio, $\eta{O_2}(z)$, changes almost linear from -138 at the surface to -170 below 2500 m depth (B24) in accordance with the work of Shaffer et al., [1999].
+The mass balance in the vertical column is conserved by decreasing values for $\eta{dic}(z)$ and $\eta{O_2}(z)$ in the depth interval from 100 to 500 m to ca. 103:1 and 133:1 for C/P and O2/P, respectively.

-The results for AOVC-0K are shown in Fig. 4.
-Global oceanic NPP is about 44 PgC yr^{-1} , POC is 7.2 PgC yr^{-1} , CaCO3 flux is ca. 0.7 PgC yr^{-1} .
-The advective and diffusive transport of DOC from the surface layer is 2 PgC yr^{-1} for the labile DOC-pool, which has a half life of less than one year, and about 2 PgC yr^{-1} for the slowly decomposing DOC-pool.
+[20] The results for AOVC-0K are shown in Figure 4.
+Global oceanic NPP is about 44 PgC yr-1, POC is 7.2 PgC yr-1, CaCO3 flux is ca. 0.7 PgC yr-1.
+The advective and diffusive transport of DOC from the surface layer is 2 PgC yr-1 for the labile DOC pool, which has a half-life of less than 1 year, and about 2 PgC yr-1 for the slowly decomposing DOC pool.

-Distributions of PO4, DIC, and ALK within three ocean basins are presented in Fig. 5.
+[21] Distributions of PO4, DIC, and ALK within three ocean basins are presented in Figure 5.
 These distributions are determined by ocean circulation fields provided by the circulation model as well as by the biological processes simulated by the model for marine biota.
-In general, the model tends to overestimate near-surface concentration of phosphate in the tropical regions (Fig. 4, A, B).
-Introducing of slow pool of DOC within the model reduces the nutrient trapping in agreement with Marchal et al. [1998].However, the usefulness of this approach is limited because a high level of nutrients transport with slow DOC leads to unrealistically diffusive spatial structure of the tracer fields.
-In the intermediate to deep ocean, distributions of phosphate, DIC (Fig. 4, C,D) and ALK (see Fig. 4, E,F) are in good agreement with the data.
-Distribution of O_2 (not shown) reflects the distribution of PO_4 ; the minimum of oxygen concentration (10-50 μ mol kg-1) is reached below the euphotic layer in the tropical Pacific and Indian.
+In general, the model tends to overestimate near-surface concentration of phosphate in the tropical regions (Figures 4a and 4b).

+Introducing of slow pool of DOC within the model reduces the nutrient trapping in agreement with the work of Marchal et al. [1998].
+However, the usefulness of this approach is limited because a high level of nutrients transport with slow DOC leads to unrealistically diffusive spatial structure of the tracer fields.
+In the intermediate to deep ocean, distributions of phosphate, DIC (Figures 4c and 4d) and ALK (see Figures 4e and 4f) are in good agreement with the data.
+Distribution of O2 (not shown) reflects the distribution of PO4; the minimum of oxygen concentration (10-50 μmol kg-1) is reached below the euphotic layer in the tropical Pacific and Indian.

-A scheme for global carbon cycle for (AOVC-0K) is presented in Fig. 6.
-The oceanic and terrestrial carbon storages are 38,320 and 1,930 PgC, respectively.
+[22] A scheme for global carbon cycle for (AOVC-0K) is presented in Figure 6.
+The oceanic and terrestrial carbon storages are 38,320 and 1930 PgC, respectively.
 Although oceanic storage of DIC is much larger than terrestrial carbon pool, oceanic and terrestrial net primary productivities are similar (44 and 55 PgC yr-1, respectively).

-3. Carbon Cycle Simulation for the Holocene

-3.1.
-Equilibrium simulations for 8 kyr BP
+3. Carbon Cycle Simulation for the Holocene 3.1.
+Equilibrium Simulations for 8 kyr B.P.

-We choose 8 kyr BP as a time for initial conditions because of features of atmospheric CO2 record inferred from the Taylor Dome ice core [Indermühle et al., 1999].
-This period was a turning point in atmospheric CO2 dynamics: after a gradual decline to 260 ppmv the CO2 concentration started to increase again.
-The atmospheric CO2 concentration was nearly constant during 8,800-8,000 yr BP, such that the processes with time scales of up to several hundred years were in equilibrium with atmospheric CO2 concentration around 8 kyr BP.
+[23] We choose 8 kyr B.P. as a time for initial conditions because of features of atmospheric CO_2 record inferred from the Taylor Dome ice core [Indermühle et al., 1999].
+This period was a turning point in atmospheric CO_2 dynamics: after a gradual decline to 260 ppmv the CO_2 concentration started to increase again.
+The atmospheric CO_2 concentration was nearly constant during 8800-8000 years BP, such that the processes with timescales of up to several hundred years were in equilibrium with atmospheric CO_2 concentration around 8 kyr B.P.